XuehaiPan/nvitop/README.md

 process filtering:
-  --compute, -c         Only show GPU processes with the compute context. (type: 'C' or 'C+G') --no-compute, -C      Exclude GPU processes with the compute context. (type: 'G' only) --graphics, -g        Only show GPU processes with the graphics context. (type: 'G' or 'C+G') --no-graphics, -G     Exclude GPU processes with the graphics context. (type: 'C' only) --user [USERNAME ...], -u [USERNAME ...]
+  --compute, -c         Only show GPU processes with the compute context. (type: 'C' or 'C+G') --only-compute, -C    Only show GPU processes exactly with the compute context. (type: 'C' only) --graphics, -g        Only show GPU processes with the graphics context. (type: 'G' or 'C+G') --only-graphics, -G   Only show GPU processes exactly with the graphics context. (type: 'G' only) --user [USERNAME ...], -u [USERNAME ...]
                         Only show processes of the given users (or `$USER` for no argument).
   --pid PID [PID ...], -p PID [PID ...]